 Nutrients & Vitamins

-- Pumpkin seeds are a great source of nutrition, providing all the nutrients such as manganese, magnesium, iron, copper, tryptophan, zinc, phosphorus, and many other minerals and vitamins.
+- Pumpkin seeds are a great source of nutrition, providing many nutrients such as manganese, magnesium, iron, copper, tryptophan, zinc, phosphorus, and numerous other minerals and vitamins.

 Tryptophan – an essential amino acid in protein

 - Composition tryptophan in pumpkin seeds helps fight depression.
 Once in the body, tryptophan is converted into serotonin which is considered a natural mood stabilizer.